Healthy Eating in Nigeria: Simple Habits That Support Steady Blood Sugar

 · 3 min read·

-Easy swaps that make a real difference
+Small swaps that make a real difference

 Sample day (flexible, not strict)

-• Snack: groundnuts + orange
+• Snack: groundnuts and orange.

-Practical checklist: build healthy habits this week
+Practical checklist for this week

 2. Buy at least 2 seasonal vegetables and 2 fruits on your next market run.